INDONESIA BIRDING TOURS: MORNING, HALF-DAY, 1-DAY, AND SHORT (2-DAYS AND 3-DAYS) BALI BIRD TOURS

 Birding the Denpasar Area

-The birding sites around Denpasar and Nusa Dua are great for a number of resident and migrant species, with top targets including Sunda Teal, Javan Plover, Beach Stone-curlew, Siberian Sand Plover, Tibetan Sand Plover, Greater Sand Plover, Kentish Plover, Grey-tailed Tattler, Great Knot, Broad-billed Sandpiper, Far Eastern Curlew, Cerulean Kingfisher, Blue-eared Kingfisher, Blue-tailed Bee-eater, Nankeen Night Heron, Black-crowned Night Heron, Purple Heron, Gull-billed Tern, Australian Tern, Greater Crested Tern, Pink-necked Green Pigeon, Bar-winged Prinia, Golden-bellied Gerygone, Racket-tailed Treepie, White-shouldered Triller, Pied Triller, Olive-backed Tailorbird, Brown-throated Sunbird, Olive-backed Sunbird, and Scarlet-headed Flowerpecker.
+The birding sites around Denpasar and Nusa Dua are great for a number of resident and migrant species, with top targets including Sunda Teal, Javan Plover, Beach Stone-curlew, Siberian Sand Plover, Tibetan Sand Plover, Greater Sand Plover, Kentish Plover, Grey-tailed Tattler, Great Knot, Broad-billed Sandpiper, Far Eastern Curlew, Cerulean Kingfisher, Blue-eared Kingfisher, Blue-tailed Bee-eater, Nankeen Night Heron, Black-crowned Night Heron, Purple Heron, Gull-billed Tern, Australian Tern, Greater Crested Tern, Pink-necked Green Pigeon, Bar-winged Prinia, Golden-bellied Gerygone, Racket-tailed Treepie, White-shouldered Triller, Pied Triller, Olive-backed Tailorbird, Brown-throated Sunbird, Ornate Sunbird, and Scarlet-headed Flowerpecker.
 Some of these sites also give good opportunities for photography.

 Javan Plover can be found around the coast along with other resident and migrant shorebirds.

-The tiny Cerulean Kingfisher is strikingly plumaged and sure to delight
+The tiny Cerulean Kingfisher is strikingly plumaged and sure to delight.

-Sea Cliffs (Birding Uluwatu Temple) (Half-day best)
+Sea Cliffs (Birding Uluwatu Temple)

-Situated on the northwest tip of Bali is the famed Bali Barat National Park.
-This is Bali’s only national park and protects a vast area of low-lying wilderness which is a scarce commodity on this heavily developed island.
-There is a patchwork of habitats here including mangroves, palm savanna, and evergreen forest.
+Situated at the northwest tip of the island is the famed Bali Barat National Park.
+Bali’s only national park, which protects a large area of low-lying dry tropical forest and coastal areas that include a diverse array of habitats including mangroves, palm savanna, and forest.
 This site is the prime location for finding the extremely rare Bali Myna and the almost-as-rare Black-winged (Grey-rumped) Myna.
-The best option for birding here is by taking two or three days to explore this wonderful area, this would enable you to really get the most out of the site and the surrounding area – which also includes saltpans and interesting estuaries and mudflats.
-There are lots of accommodation options in the area to suit a range of budgets.
+The best option for birding here is a two- or three-day trip to explore the forest, mangrove, and saltpans.
+We arrange luxury accommodation inside the national park where the birding is right on your doorstep.

 Bali Myna is always one of the top targets when birding at Bali Barat National Park.

-Birding Saltpans near Bali Barat NP (half-day while in area on 2-day or 3-day trip)
+Saltpans near Bali Barat NP (as part of a 2-day or 3-day trip that includes Bali Barat)

-Birding Estuaries and Mudflats near Bali Barat National Park (half-day while in area on 2-day or 3-day trip)
+Estuaries and Mudflats near Bali Barat National Park (half-day while in area on 2-day or 3-day trip)

 The estuaries and mudflats of the local area can be excellent too, with chances of Great-billed Heron, Lesser Adjutant, and Beach Stone-curlew, along with numerous terns, frigatebirds, jaegers, herons, and shorebirds.
 In the right season, Aleutian Tern might also be possible.